July 9, 2010

 The authority in charge of enforcing the provisions regarding advertising is the Federal Commission for Protection against Sanitary Risks (COFEPRIS) which is part of the Ministry of Health.

-In addition to the Law and Regulations, there are also opinions issued by the Advertising Council, which includes representatives from the Ministry of Health, the academic and scientific communities, the business sector, the media and consumer groups.
+In addition to the Law and Regulations, there are also opinions issued by the Advertising Council, which includes representatives from the Ministry of Health, the academic and scientific communities, the business sector, the media and consumer’s groups.

 The Regulations of the Health Law Regarding Advertising define advertising in Article 2, as “the activity comprehending any process of creation, planning, execution, and circulation of ads in media channels which aims to promote the sales or consumption of products and services”.

-Said regulations also define “ad” as “the message directed to the public or a section of the same, with the purpose of informing about the existence or characteristics of a product, service or activity for its commercialisation and sale or to motivate a conduct”.
+Said regulations also define “ad” as “the message directed to the public or a section of the same, with the purpose of informing about the existence or characteristics of a product, service or activity for its commercialization and sale or to motivate a conduct”.

 The procedure for approval is through the filing of an authorization request before the COFEPRIS which must include all of the characteristics of the intended advertising.

-Furthermore, there are also provisions regarding codes of ethics and agreements related to self regulation in advertising that can be entered with the Ministry of Health, which will also speed up the authorisation process.
+Furthermore, there are also provisions regarding codes of ethics and agreements related to self regulation in advertising that can be entered with the Ministry of Health, which will also speed up the authorization process.

 The COFEPRIS has specific authority to order the suspension of an advertising activity in breach of a provision of the Law or Regulations, both to the responsible party and directly to the media channel that is responsible for the advertising, and said media channel must comply within 24 hours.